JeffChoJC/revamp/README.md

-# OpenRes
+#Revamp

-OpenRes is modeled after OpenTable.
-Like OpenTable, OpenRes is a web application that primarily features searching for and making reservations at restaurants using a wide range of search parameters:
+Revamp is modeled after OpenTable.
+Unlike OpenTable, Revamp is a web application that primarily features searching for and making reservations with contractors and companies using a wide range of search parameters:
 * Date
 * Time
-* Party Size
 * Location (i.e. city, state, etc.)
-* Cuisine
+* Industry
-* Restaurant Name
+* Company Name

 Other features include:
 * Writing reviews
-* Saving a restaurant to your favorites
+* Saving a contractor or company to your favorites

 Live Site: https://git.heroku.com/open-res.git